 Vinyl Sheet Flooring Construction

-Vinyl sheet flooring is exactly what it sounds like: a single layer of vinyl laid out in a sheet.
-It’s an extremely flexible material and comes in an endless variety of patterns and textures.
+Vinyl sheet flooring is an extremely flexible material and comes in an endless variety of patterns and textures.
 Some products have backings, some don’t—it depends on the manufacturer.

 Vinyl Sheet Flooring Installation